Introduction to e-Symposium: The idea of a universal basic income in the Indian context

 .
 Where does UBI belong?

 Pranab Bardhan, Abhijit Banerjee, Maitreesh Ghatak, Debraj Ray, Kalle Moene, T.N.
-Srinivasan and Vijay Joshi will discuss these issues over the next few weeks, in that order.
+Srinivasan, Vijay Joshi, and Jean Drèze will discuss these issues, in that order.
 Stay tuned.